 There’s also the UK’s only physical Disney store, plus the world-famous Selfridges department store.
 And when you’ve shopped yourself silly, there’s Oxford Street’s Twist Museum of Illusions to blow your mind even further.

 Check out Marylebone High Street for fashionable artisanal stores and cafes.
-The cozy brunch spot 31 Below is popular with dog walkers, while cat fans will adore the Kitten Lounge at Java Whiskers Marylebone cat cafe in Great Portland Street.
+The cozy brunch spot 31 Below is popular with dog walkers, while cat fans will adore the Kitten Lounge at Java Whiskers Marylebone Cat Cafe on Great Portland Street.

 - London Zoo